Land stewardship and wild foraging on Vancouver Island, Canada

 Description

-We are keen to make use of peoples strengths, and have a wide range of tasks to be done that support the stewardship of our land as well as our way of life.
+We are keen to make use of peoples strengths, and have a wide range of tasks to be done that support the stewardship of land as well as our way of life.
 Our value is to live as sustainably and connected to nature as possible.

 Location: